YufanZheng/yufanzheng.github.io/sections/home.md

 # Yufan Zheng
+## This webpage is no longer being updated.
+Please find the new webpage [here](https://sites.google.com/view/yufan-zheng/home).

 Yufan Zheng is a Ph.D. student (2025 fall) at the [University of Canberra, Australia](https://www.canberra.edu.au/), and the [ARC Training Centre in Plant Biosecurity](https://plantbiosecuritycentre.edu.au/).
 He was a full-time research assistant at the [City University of Hong Kong](https://www.cityu.edu.hk/) during December 2022 and July 2024.
 He worked at [Huangpu Institute of Materials](https://www.ciachiam.cn/) between March 2022 and November 2022.
 He received his B.Eng. degree in computer science and technology with outstanding graduate honors from the [Nanfang College of Sun Yat-sen University in Guangzhou, China](https://www.nfu.edu.cn/) in 2022.